jamesgsw/A-Statistical-Apporach-to-the-Titanic-Accident/README.md

 * "train.csv" is the dataset that I utilised for my analysis. "test.csv" contains the data for the test done for the Kaggle competition.
 * "LICENSE.md": This project is under the MIT license for open source use.
 * The last file is this 'README.md' file given the overview of this project in plain text.

+<a id= "point_6"></a>
+## 6. Acknowledgement
+This project would not have been possible without the many resources online espacially from Kaggle.
+I would like to thank [Mr Md Faysal](https://www.linkedin.com/in/md-faysal-8b6a58174/) for his notebook analysis on this topic, which I drew many references and ideas from.